 Skip to main content

-Cowork on third-party (3P) has no Anthropic account.
+Claude Desktop on third-party (3P) has no Anthropic account.
 There is no sign-in step, no cloud-stored conversation history, and no per-user state on Anthropic infrastructure.
 Identity and persistence are entirely local to the device.

 Identity

 When the app first launches in 3P mode, it generates a random UUID and writes it (base64-encoded) to the ant-did file in the application-data directory.
 This identifier, together with the deploymentOrganizationUuid from your managed configuration, is what’s attached to telemetry events.
 It is random per device and per OS-user account, and Anthropic cannot trace it back to a real device or person.
-If you need to attribute Cowork activity to named users, configure OpenTelemetry export and join the exported events to your identity system on the collector side, or include user identity in the headers your managedMcpServers helpers emit.
+If you need to attribute Claude Desktop activity to named users, configure OpenTelemetry export and join the exported events to your identity system on the collector side, or include user identity in the headers your managedMcpServers helpers emit.

 Where data lives

-Cowork on 3P stores everything under a dedicated directory, separate from standard Claude Desktop, so the two modes can coexist on one machine without interfering.
+Claude Desktop on 3P stores everything under a dedicated directory, separate from standard Claude Desktop, so the two modes can coexist on one machine without interfering.

-Files in this directory are written with owner-only permissions so other OS accounts on the same machine cannot read them.
-The logs directory contains main.log (application and configuration-validation events), cowork_vm_node.log (sandbox VM activity), and claude.ai-web.log (renderer events).
+Within the application-data directory: Files in this directory are written with owner-only permissions so other OS accounts on the same machine cannot read them.
+The logs directory contains main.log (application and configuration-validation events), cowork_vm_node.log (sandbox VM activity), claude.ai-web.log (renderer events), and mcp.log / mcp-server-<name>.log (MCP connection events).
+Separately from the application-data directory, Claude Desktop writes user-visible outputs (Artifacts and scheduled-task results) to ~/Claude/ in your home directory, or ~/Documents/Claude/ on legacy installs.
+This folder is intended for you to browse directly and is not removed when you delete the application-data directory.

 Memory

 During Cowork sessions, Claude writes short Markdown files recording what it has learned about the user — working preferences, project context, and corrections — and reads them at the start of subsequent sessions.
 These files live under local-agent-mode-sessions/.../memory/memory/ and never leave the device.
 Users can review and delete individual entries, or pause memory entirely (existing files are kept but not read or updated), under Settings → Cowork → Memory.
 The same page exposes a Global instructions editor for the CLAUDE.md file that is included in every session.
+Memory belongs to Cowork sessions only: Chat conversations neither read nor write these files.

 Credentials